muno17/neblinita/README.md

 #### Description:
 Using pyo library as a sound engine to create an audio effect processor.

-- harmonizer to add harmonic content
-- noise for a bit of dirt
+fog reverb
-- distortion for real grit
+- distortion for grit
+- dist_delay to make distortion sound longer
+- dirt_delay to have the distorted signal repeat
+- grimeverb to create a distorted atmosphere

+light reverb
 - delay1 for smoothness
 - delay2 for ambiance and fractals
 - chorus for extra color